 Since 2019, we have participated in a project led by the Tokyo Development Foundation for Agriculture, Forestry, and Fisheries to foster forests that produce less pollen through corporate partnerships.
 This project aims to gradually replace varieties of Japanese cedar and cypress that release a great deal of airborne pollen with varieties of cedar and other trees that produce less pollen in the man-made forests of Tokyo's Tama region.

-In the first year, 90 employees planted approximately 700 Japanese cedar and cypress saplings.
-In recognition of the contribution to forest development and the resulting sequestration of 221.13 t-CO2, we were certified under the Tokyo Metropolitan Government's Tokyo Forest Improvement Contribution Certification System.
+In the first year, 90 employees replanted around 700 Japanese cedar and cypress tree saplings, and after that we have been continuing with our forestation work, such as weeding.
+In recognition of our contribution to forestation and enabling the forest to absorb 221.13t-CO2 through this activity, we earned the Forest Improvement Support Certification by the Tokyo Metropolitan Government's Tokyo Forest Improvement Contribution Certification System.

 Support for Artists with Disabilities

 As a sponsor of the Artbility Awards, a program that support artists with disabilities, Mitsubishi HC Capital confers the Mitsubishi HC Capital Special Award.
 Artwork registered with Artibility is used in a variety of media by companies and municipalities, and the royalties generated are paid to the artists.

 The award offered by the Company is given in recognition of artists who share our pioneering, ambitious spirit and continuously take on bold new challenges.
 The recipient of the award is decided by a vote of employees.